gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 ---

 # GEP-23: Autoscaling Shoot kube-apiserver via Independently Driven HPA and VPA

+📌 **Replacement Notice**

+The GEP is replaced by an autoscaling solution for Kubernetes API server based on native HPA and VPA resources.
+Kubernetes API server is scaled simultaneously by HPA and VPA on the same metric (CPU and memory usage).
+For more details, see the [Autoscaling Specifics for Components documentation](../development/autoscaling-specifics-for-components.md).
+The implementation PR of the replacement feature is [gardener/gardener#9678](https://github.com/gardener/gardener/pull/9678).

+---

 ## Table of Contents
 - [GEP-23: Autoscaling Shoot kube-apiserver via Independently Driven HPA and VPA](#gep-23-autoscaling-shoot-kube-apiserver-via-independently-driven-hpa-and-vpa)